 The PSC continues to find ways to reduce the costs of performing its continuing duties.
-In 2014, the PSC initiated electronic tariff and service schedule publishing that will further reduce the number of paper documents at the agency.
-All telecommunications tariffs, price lists, and service schedules have been published on the agency's website.
+In 2015, the PSC continued its electronic tariff and service schedule publishing that will further reduce the number of paper documents at the agency.
+All official copies of telecommunications tariffs, price lists, and service schedules are available on the agency's website, as are all tariff updates.
 This development will allow greater access to both consumers and companies and reduce costs associated with record requests.
+Additionally, the PSC has begun the process of eliminating all obsolete or redundant paper archives of companies' rates and schedules.